matthewsutherland/Text-Mining-Nietzsche/README.md

 nietz_full_texts$text <- gsub("_", "", nietz_full_texts$text)
 ```
 Now the text must be *tokenized*, meaning each word is given its own row and is considered an ‘observation’.
 This is done with `unnest_tokens` (tidytext).
 We also filter for stop words and ensure that the supplementary text is not included.
 The `group_by` function (dplyr) allows the grouping of variables, such that operations are performed separately for given levels within a variable.
-The `mutate` function (dplyr) then creates a new variable (i.e. new column) that contains the row number for each line of text.
+The `mutate` function (dplyr) then creates a new variable (i.e. new column) that contains the row number for each line of text within each book.
 Finally, the text is ungrouped—the data is now in tidy format.

 ```
 nietz_tidy <- nietz_full_texts %>% group_by(title) %>%